 Generally speaking, police officers get very little training in dealing with people suffering from mental health crises or suffering from addiction.
 Progressive police departments send their officers to CIT (Crisis Intervention Training).
 Many departments have dedicated officers for people suffering from mental health or substance abuse issues.
 Police officers are trained to protect the communities they serve.
 Of course, we all expect and hope police officers treat people with dignity, and almost all of them do.
 However, there is currently much outrage at how a select few police sometimes treat the public these days.
 Sometimes the outrage is warranted, and other times it really is not.

 Can we expect police officers to protect themselves and the community while acting as social workers?
 Of course, it would be ideal if they had more training to handle people in crisis.
 However, that is not necessarily the answer.
-The answer may be finding a way to bridge the gap between people officers and social workers, and other mental health professionals.
+The answer may be finding a way to bridge the gap between police officers, social workers, and other mental health professionals.
 It is the job of mental health professionals to help people suffering from addiction and mental health issues.
 Of course, there has to be a collaboration between them and the police.
 However, there also has to be more than just providing a bit more training for police officers.

 We all know how important the police are.
 We can probably agree that almost all police officers join the force because they want to make a positive change.
 De-escalation tactics are necessary, and some knowledge of mental health and addiction is imperative.
 Nevertheless, we cannot ask police officers to be solely responsible for handling a person experiencing a mental health crisis.
 Suppose we have more resources and systems in place to help these people.
 In that case, the police will have more resources available to help them also.